 As human beings, what determines the ways in which we are alike and the ways in which we are different?
 What makes each of us unique?
-Are we born that way and do we stay that way for life, or do we—can we—change?
+Are we born that way and do we stay that way for life.
+Or do we—can we—change?

-You need it to be alive, but too much or too little of a necessary and good thing can become a problem.
+Think of it personality as on a spectrum, or dimension, like blood pressure.
+You need it to be alive, but too much or too little of this biological essential can become a problem.
 Likewise, each of us has a personality, necessary to function in this world.
 But if certain personality traits are too prominent (or maybe too minimal), problems can ensue.

 Normal For You